 Our firm recommends reaching out to the Office of Disability Employment Policy, a resource offered under the United States Department of Labor, if you have difficulty finding work and suffer from disabilities.

 We also suggest speaking to our disability attorneys, who can help determine if you may be eligible for SSDI, if you are unable to work.
 Keep in mind, in order to qualify for SSDI, your condition must be severe enough to keep you from working or performing “past relevant work”, and the Social Security Administration (SSA) may attempt to get medical records from treating doctors and hospitals.

-If you have questions about an application for Social Security benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free consultation.
+If you have questions about an application for Social Security benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.